Categorical Optimization with Bayesian Anchored Latent Trust Regions for Structural Design under High-Dimensional Uncertainty: Numerical examples

-Fig. \ref{fig:tenbar_compre} compares the latent-space distributions obtained by different manifold learning methods for the ten-beam optimization problem.
-The upper-row plots show the embedded catalog instances colored by cross-sectional area, while the lower-row plots report the corresponding failure probability and constraint-violation tendency over the same latent coordinates.
-The comparison indicates that the quality of the latent representation strongly affects the physical consistency of the categorical search space.
-Methods that better preserve the topology of the original attribute space produce smoother area gradients and more coherent feasible regions, whereas distorted embeddings scatter physically dissimilar sections into neighboring latent positions and lead to irregular failure-probability patterns.
-These results confirm that an appropriate manifold representation is essential for constructing reliable anchored latent graphs and reducing decoding-related constraint violations.

-Fig. \ref{fig:tenbar_variations} further shows that deterministic manifold-optimization strategies become fragile when uncertainty is introduced.
-As the coefficient of variation increases, the failure probability rises and constraint violations remain method-dependent, indicating that deterministic latent representations alone cannot reliably handle categorical optimization under uncertainty.
+Fig. \ref{fig:tenbar_variations} further shows that deterministic manifold-optimization strategies become fragile when uncertainties is introduced.
+UMAP is not included in this comprehensive uncertainties-sensitivity comparison because of its weaker physical consistency on the present benchmark.
+As the coefficient of variation increases, the failure probability rises and constraint violations remain method-dependent, indicating that deterministic latent representations alone cannot reliably handle categorical optimization under uncertainties.

-Fig. \ref{fig:tenbar_physical_path} illustrates the optimization trajectory of COBALT in the original physical attribute space, where each design variable is represented by its cross-sectional attributes $(A, I_y, I_z)$.
-The search path progresses from the initial anchor (solid square) toward the best feasible design (star marker) through a sequence of catalog-valid discrete steps, demonstrating the structured exploration of the combinatorial design space.
-Fig. \ref{fig:tenbar_decoding} further visualizes the corresponding optimization trajectory in the low-dimensional latent space under uncertainty.
-The pink circles represent the discrete catalog anchors embedded in the latent space, while the blue squares indicate successive BO-evaluated steps.
-The solid blue path traces the progression from the initial anchor (orange square) to the global best feasible design (red star), and the dashed segment records the exploratory steps taken after the current best was identified.
-Every evaluated candidate coincides with a catalog anchor, confirming that the graph-based search operates exclusively on physically valid discrete instances throughout the optimization.
+Fig.~\ref{fig:tenbar_physical_path} shows the COBALT trajectory in the original attribute space $(A, I_y, I_z)$, advancing from the initial anchor (solid square) to the best feasible design (star) via catalog-valid discrete steps.
+Fig.~\ref{fig:tenbar_decoding} depicts the same trajectory in the low-dimensional latent space, with pink circles marking catalog anchors and blue squares the BO-evaluated steps.
+The solid blue path goes from the initial anchor (orange square) to the best feasible design (red star), and the dashed segment records subsequent exploration.
+Every evaluated candidate falls on a catalog anchor, confirming that the graph-based search operates exclusively on physically valid discrete instances.